google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 #### Setting Up

-It all sounds great, but it needs a bit of structure to set them up properly.
+It all sounds great, but we need a bit of structure to set things up properly.
 The first design question to ask is how and where to instantiate a WASM module.
 After fetching the WASM glue code, there are two paths for the module
 instantiation: